Bernard D. Rostker

-Bernard Daniel Rostker (born February 1, 1944) was Principal Deputy Assistant Secretary of the Navy (Manpower and Reserve Affairs) from 1977 to 1979; Director of the United States Selective Service System from 1979 to 1981; Assistant Secretary of the Navy (Manpower and Reserve Affairs) from 1994 to 1998; Under Secretary of the Army from 1998 to 2000; and Under Secretary of Defense for Personnel and Readiness in 2000-2001.
+Bernard Daniel Rostker (born February 1, 1944) was Principal Deputy Assistant Secretary of the Navy (Manpower and Reserve Affairs) from 1977 to 1979; 5th Director of the Selective Service System from 1979 to 1981; Assistant Secretary of the Navy (Manpower and Reserve Affairs) from 1994 to 1998; Under Secretary of the Army from 1998 to 2000; and Under Secretary of Defense for Personnel and Readiness in 2000–2001.
 From 1996 to 2001, he also served as Special Assistant to the Deputy Secretary of Defense for Gulf War Illnesses.

 Early life and education

 Rostker was born in The Bronx in 1944 and graduated from Taft High School in June 1960 at the age of sixteen.
 He then attended New York University, receiving a B.S. in Education and Economics in 1964.
 While in college, he participated in the Reserve Officers' Training Corps, graduating as a Distinguished Military Graduate and being commissioned as a Second Lieutenant in the United States Army Reserve.
-He next attended Syracuse University, earning an M.A. in Economics in 1966 and then a Ph.D. in Economics in 1970.
+He next attended Syracuse University's Maxwell School of Citizenship and Public Affairs, earning an M.A. in Economics in 1966 and then a Ph.D. in Economics in 1970.
 His master's thesis was entitled The economics of manpower retraining and his doctoral thesis was entitled Manpower theory and policy and the residual occupational elasticity of substitution.
 His doctoral advisor was Jerry Miner.